By leaving us a gift in your will, you can help fund our vital work caring for children with life-shortening conditions and supporting their families.

 How do you make a legacy?

 A legacy can be however much you want it to be, and it’s surprisingly easy to do.
 It’s simply a short instruction in your will which lets people know that you want someone (in this case, our children’s hospice) to benefit from your estate after you die.
-You can ask your solicitor to insert the wording, or if you’re doing your own will you might want to words like this:
+You can ask your solicitor to insert the wording, or if you’re doing your own will you might want to word it like this:

 “I leave to Forget Me Not Children's Hospice of Russell House, Fell Greave Road, Huddersfield HD2 1NH, the sum of £[insert amount], free of duty, to be spent in support of the general purposes of the charity.
 I am happy for my executors to receive a receipt in that amount from an authorised officer of the charity as evidence of the discharge of their duties.”